ArthSh/Credit-Card-Fraud-Detection/README.md

 ## Author

 **Arth Shivhare**

-: I'm an undergraduate student at Indian Institute of Technology, Bombay (India).
+Hey!
+I'm an undergraduate student at Indian Institute of Technology, Bombay (India).
 I did this project, simply for my interest in ML-based applications in real-life challenges, one such as credit-card frauds.
 I wish to pursue this interest more and more.